poetaster/harbour-tooter/README.md

 ## Repository branches:
 - master: default (Beta release version, harbour-tooterb)
-- upstream: used for merge pull requests to upstream (harbour-tooter)
+- upstream: used to send changes to upstream repository (harbour-tooter)

 ## Contributions
 Contributions to this project are very welcome, since there are still many things which can be done for Tooter.